wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/labs/01-hello-graphics.md

 ----------
 ## What to submit

-Please turn in your version of `HelloGraphics.java` as well as the following survey, saved as `lab01-survey.txt` filled out appropriately (replace the text surrounded by <angle brackets> with your response):
+Please turn in your version of `HelloGraphics.java` as well as the following survey, saved as `lab01-survey.txt` filled out appropriately (replace the text surrounded by <angle brackets> with your response).

-Note that you get credit for filling out the survey, but your responses to the questions in the survey have no effect on your grade.
-Your responses will help me calibrate the difficulty and amend the content of future labs so that this course can continue to improve.